Bake to the roots

 Instructions

-3. Preheat the oven to 350˚F (175°C).
-Lightly grease a 9 inch (23cm) pie dish.
+3. Preheat the oven to 180°C (350°F).
+Lightly grease a pie dish (23cm)*.
 Roll out about half of the dough (keep the rest in the fridge until needed) on a floured surface to a circle that is slightly larger than the pie dish.
-Transfer to the pie dish and press to the bottom and sides – the dough should overlap the edges a bit.
+Transfer to the pie dish and press to the bottom and sides.
+The dough should overlap the edges a bit.
 Place in the fridge until needed.

-4. For the cheesecake filling mix the sugar and cornstarch in a bowl.
+4. For the cheesecake filling, mix the sugar and cornstarch in a bowl.
 Add the cream cheese, egg and vanilla extract and mix until well combined.
 Pour into the prepared pie crust and even out the top.
 Add the cherry filling on top.
-Roll out the remaining dough and cover the pie with it – you can go for a plain cover, stripes or lattice topping – make sure the edges are sealed and with a plain cover you have ventilation slits in the center.
-Whisk the egg with some water and brush the pastry top – sprinkle with coarse sugar (optional).
-Bake for 55-60 minutes – the top should have a nice colden color.
-Take out of the oven and let cool down.
-Serve slighly warm or cooled.
+Roll out the remaining dough and cover the pie with it.
+You can go for a plain (full) cover, stripes or a lattice topping.
+Make sure the edges are sealed.
+If you cover the filling completely make sure you have some ventilation slits in the center.
+Whisk the egg with some water and brush the pastry with it.
+Sprinkle with coarse sugar to your liking (optional).
+Bake the pie for about 55-60 minutes – the top should have a nice golden color.
+Take it out of the oven and let cool down.
+Serve slightly warm or completely cooled.

 Notes